ACCESSIBILITY

 However, Brockwell Live remains committed to ensuring comfort and safety for all attendees.
 Individuals who are pregnant or temporarily injured are encouraged to visit the Access Hub on the day, so reasonable adjustments can be made where possible (e.g. seating, proximity to facilities, or rest areas).

-• Due to the nature of the event there will be flashing lights and strobe effects on all stages.
-Lasers may be used for some performances.
-More detailed information will be provided closer to the festival.
+Due to the nature of the event, flashing lights and strobe effects will be used across all stages.
+Lasers may also be used during some performances.

 Brockwell Park, Norwood Road, London, SE24 9JU